 This is undoubtedly one of the most beautiful routes in the Ligurian Levant, it is advisable to do so out of season to avoid the summer tourist crowds, with good hiking shoes and a good supply of water.

-The path is about 8 km. with a difference in altitude of 300 mt., which should be covered in four hours but become many more because it is impossible not to stop and admire the fantastic view that opens up in front of each step.
+The Levanto Monterosso trail is about 8 km. with an elevation gain of 300 m., which should be covered in four hours but becomes many more because it is impossible not to stop and admire the fantastic panorama that opens before us at every step.

 It doesn’t require any special skills, although there are climbs that could be tiring and some stepped descents on steep slopes, I assure you that it is worth it.
 Try it for yourself.